-- Trailer tongue weight

-- Weight of any other type of cargo/luggage or equipment put in or on your vehicle

-- Weight of the driver and all passengers
+- The weight of any other type of cargo/luggage or equipment put in or on your vehicle. - The weight of the driver and all passengers.

 NOTE: Remember that everything put into or on the trailer adds to the load on your vehicle.
 Also, additional factory-installed options, or authorized dealer-installed options, must be considered as part of the total load on your vehicle.
-Refer to the Tire and Loading Information placard in the Tire Safety Information Section of this manual for the maximum combined weight of occupants and cargo for your vehicle.
+Refer to the Tire and Loading Information placard in the "Tire-Safety Information" section of this manual for the maximum combined weight of occupants and cargo for your vehicle.